 In an incredible act of forward thinking, the Commissioners Plan of 1811 laid out the streets and avenues of Manhattan above 14th Street—a logical, geometrical scheme far superior to the rambling, twisted roadways of the lower island.
 On paper, the Plan dissected the sprawling country estates of New York’s wealthy landowners which occupied what would become Midtown and Uptown Manhattan.

 Among these was Chelsea, the family estate of Clement Moore.
-The estate was named after Chelsea Old Church in London of which Moore’s grandfather, Thomas Clarke, a British army officer, had been a member before settling in America in 1750.
+The estate was named after the Chelsea Hospital in London, where injured and retired soldiers were cared for, by Moore’s grandfather, Thomas Clarke, a British army officer.
+(Captain Moore had, as well, been a member of London's Chelsea Old Church settling in America in 1750.)

 Seven years after the publication of the Plan, Moore donated 66 tracts of land—a full city block—for the establishment of the General Theological Seminary of the Episcopal Church.
 The first building on what would become known as Chelsea Square was completed in 1826.
 The growing seminary fostered a growing community as brick and brownstone residences began cropping up on lots sold by Moore.